dthies/moodle-quizaccess_changebehaviour/README.txt

 =================

-This is a quiz access rule for Moodle Quiz that adds settings to the quiz to override the question behaviour with new value after a specified time.
+This is a quiz access rule for Moodle Quiz that adds settings to the quiz to extend the close time and override the question behaviour with new value during the extension.
 It can be used to penalize students that procrastinate by changing to a less favorable behaviour.

 Copy this directory to quiz/accessrule/changebehaviour in Moodle directory.
 Login as admin to complete plugin installation.
 Then specify